Some sources of tsunami data¶

 Tide gauge data is often recorded relative to MLLW (Mean Lower-Low Water), so be sure to check the vertical datum.

-For example, if you go to a station page such as Hilo Bay, you will see a Datums link on the left menu that gives the difference between MLLW and other water levels such as MHW, which might be the reference level for the bathymetry.
+For example, if you go to a station page such as Hilo Bay, you will see a Datums link at the bottom that gives the difference between MLLW and other water levels such as MHW, which might be the reference level for the bathymetry.
 (Be sure to switch from feet to meters!)
 Sometimes you can also select the Datum to use when retrieving data.